-Line 28.
+Line 14.
 Other Deductions

 Enter on this line the deduction taken for amortization (see Form 4562) as well as other authorized deductions for which no space is provided on the return.
-Attach a separate statement listing the deductions claimed on this line.
-Deduct only items directly connected with the unrelated trade or business for which income is reported in Part I.
+Attach a statement listing the deductions claimed on this line.
+On each Schedule A, deduct only items directly connected with the unrelated trade or business for which income is reported on that Schedule A.